Baruch Levine

-Baruch Levine (born December 28, 1977) is a Canadian-born American Orthodox Jewish composer and singer whose songs have become popular and classic throughout the Orthodox Jewish world.
-His slow, soulful, heartfelt tunes have gained wide popularity at Shabbat tables and kumzits gatherings.
+Baruch Levine (born December 28, 1977) is an American Orthodox Jewish composer and singer.
+His tunes have gained wide popularity at Shabbat tables and kumzits gatherings.
 One of his most successful compositions is "Vezakeini" (Give Us Merit), derived from the ancient prayer recited at Shabbat candle lighting.

 Early life and education

 Baruch Levine was born and raised in Toronto, Canada.
 He attended Eitz Chaim Day School, where his father, Rabbi Michoel Levine, is currently the fifth-grade rebbi (Jewish studies teacher).